dfelinto/blender-manual/modeling/metas/editing.rst

-You can only convert metas to meshes, but here you have the option to keep the original :guilabel:`Meta` object (i.e. create a new :guilabel:`Mesh` one, instead of a "real" conversion…).
+You can only convert metas to meshes, but here you have the option to keep the original :guilabel:`Meta` object (i.e. create a new :guilabel:`Mesh` one, instead of a "real" conversion...).
 Note that the resolution used for the new mesh is the :guilabel:`Wiresize` one, not the :guilabel:`Rendersize` one.